skovnats/SVE-Systemic-Verification-Engineering/README.Opa.md

 **Systemic Verification Engineering (S.V.E.)** are an applied, practice-first research programs focused on building reproducible, transparent protocols for epistemic verification in high-stakes domains (science, AI, policy, governance).

 These projects prioritize **implementation and real-world case studies** over early formalization.
 Detailed academic papers are planned retrospectively, once empirical results and operational benchmarks are available.

-#### This document represents the full conceptual, personal, and philosophical context of S.V.E.
-It is not required reading for engaging with the engineering components of the project.

 ---